amranidev/amranidev.github.io/blog/docs/split-your-laravel-app.md

 Thats why your app deserve to be splitted into packages/modules.

-So you can split your modules by creating your packages into your app by yourselves, or it recomended to use one of these packages.
+So you can split modules by creating packages into your app by yourselves, or it recomended to use one of these packages.

  * [Lpackager](https://github.com/amranidev/lpackager)